Fire and rescue services

 Travel outside Luanda can be difficult and dangerous.

-Infrastructure is heavily damaged from Angola's 27-year civil war.
+Infrastructure remains heavily damaged from Angola's 27-year civil war.

 Landmines and unexploded remnants of war are a danger: